joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/26/arts/music/dolly-parton-publishing-i-will-always-love-you.html

 **Judge Allows Postal Service Effort to Restrict Mail Voting, for Now**\
-`The ruling came amid a spate of legal challenges, including one by Democratic state attorneys general to new rules devised to meet the president’s demands on voter verification.`\
+`The order came amid a spate of legal challenges, including one by Democratic state attorneys general, that could still result in the rules being blocked.`\
 https://www.nytimes.com/2026/08/26/us/politics/states-lawsuit-mail-ballot-order.html

 **On Happiness, Politics, Language and the Universe: The Week 10 Winners of Our Summer Reading Contest**\